jbellenger/graphql-java-test-runner/README.md

    - `GOOGLE_CLOUD_PROJECT_NUMBER` - the numeric id of your GCP project.
 This can be seen in the IAM page as the numeric username for your service accounts
     ![Screenshot 2023-03-19 at 10.39.47 AM.png!small](static/gcp-project-config.png)
    - `GOOGLE_CLOUD_CREDS` - the contents of the results-publisher-key.json file created in the previous section.
+The file can be deleted after its contents are pasted into github.

 1. Install the test-runner workflow into the graphql-java repo: